Google’s Cloud Platform improves its free tier and adds always-free compute and storage services

 Astro raises an $8 million Series A for its AI-powered email solution for teams

-Google quietly launched an improved always-free tier and trial program for its Cloud Platform today.
+Google today quietly launched an improved always-free tier and trial program for its Cloud Platform.

-The free tier, which now offers enough power to run a small app in Google’s cloud, is offered in addition to an expanded free trial program (yep – that’s all a bit confusing).
-This free trial gives you $300 in credits that you can use over the course of twelve months.
-Previously, Google also offered the $300 in credits, but those had to be used within only 60 days.
+The free tier, which now offers enough power to run a small app in Google’s cloud, is offered in addition to an expanded free trial program (yep — that’s all a bit confusing).
+This free trial gives you $300 in credits that you can use over the course of 12 months.
+Previously, Google also offered the $300 in credits, but those had to be used within 60 days.

 The free tier, which the company never really advertised, now allows for free usage of a small (f1-micro) instance in Compute Engine, Cloud Pub/Sub, Google Cloud Storage and Cloud Functions.
 In total, the free tier now includes 15 services.